ProjectEvergreen/greenwood/www/pages/blog/state-of-greenwood-2023.md

 ### Custom Elements as Pages (WCC)

 Project Evergreen released a new project last year called [**WCC (Web Components Compiler)**](https://github.com/ProjectEvergreen/wcc) that was designed specifically to make it easy to render native Web Components to HTML on the server.
-Its focus is on making SSR (Server Side Rendering) for Web Components as intuitive as possible and this has helped to manifest features in Greenwood like _Custom Elements as Pages_.
+Its focus is on making SSR (Server Side Rendering) for Web Components as intuitive as possible and this has helped us to manifest features in Greenwood like _Custom Elements as Pages_.
 WCC is also key to our strategy to enable Greenwood projects to run in serverless and edge runtimes.

 Instead of having to spin up a (headless) browser with Puppeteer, WCC now provides the ability to deliver on what we think is a familiar developer experience for authoring server rendered content.
 We think custom elements fit right at home in providing a consistent and standards based solution for authoring page entry points, just as easily as they do for components.

-Here is an example of what authoring an SSR page in Greenwood looks like with WCC
+Here is an example of what authoring an SSR page in Greenwood looks like with WCC.
 ```js
 // src/pages/artists.js
 import '../components/card.js';